Facts to base your Halloween Marketing campaigns on!

 Pumpkin carving, sipping on cyder (or a pumpkin spice latte), and getting gut rot from too much candy – and tricker-or-treaters are right around the corner, quite literally.
-Even though 2020 has been a turbulent year, it doesn’t mean companies are out of luck when it comes to ghostly deals and ghoulish fun.
-In fact, Halloween advertising might be even easier.
+Even though 2020-2021 have been turbulent years, it doesn’t mean companies are out of luck when it comes to ghostly deals and ghoulish fun.
+In fact, Halloween marketing strategies might be even easier.

 Clever Tip: As per Google data, most people search for Halloween-related keywords during the second and third weeks of October.